AdobeDocs/workfront.en/help/workfront-fusion/apps-and-their-modules/gmail-modules.md

 #### Mark an email as unread

-This action module `marks an email or an email draft as unread`.
+This action module marks an email or an email draft as unread.

 You specify the ID of the email and its folder.

-The module returns the ID of the  `email` and any associated fields, along with any custom fields and values that the connection accesses.
-You can map `this information` in subsequent modules in the scenario.
+The module returns the ID of the  email and any associated fields, along with any custom fields and values that the connection accesses.
+You can map this information in subsequent modules in the scenario.

 <table cellspacing="15">
  <col>